Changing Leadership Training Providers | CLS

 To recommend the right leadership training products for your organization and your goals, your leadership training provider must dig deep into your company culture.
 Examine how you and your leadership training provider communicate and how often.
 Is the communication product-based more often than not?

-It should be easy to tell if a product you’ve purchased is working, right?
-Not so fast.
+It should be easy to tell if a product you’ve purchased is working.
 The return on investment of leadership training is notoriously difficult to measure.
 In fact, you can’t measure it directly.
 Instead, you must measure it indirectly, by tracking things like reduced turnover, higher employee engagement, increased productivity, lower costs and more.
 You can also survey your staff who is involved in leadership training to get their perspective on its value.
-If you’re not seeing positive results in your business (as defined by you), your current leadership training provider might not be a good match.
+If you’re not seeing positive results in your business, your current leadership training provider might not be a good match.

 This problem is a bit trickier because it’s difficult to spot.
 You may have a very comfortable relationship with your leadership training provider.
 You may even have noticed improvements in your business.
 However, if your provider is offering the same service or program year after year, using the same techniques and approaches, it may be time to reevaluate your relationship.